-Let's delve deeper by seeing what J.D.
-Power PIN and Live Local Market data tell us about the vehicle.
+Let's delve deeper by seeing what Real Retail and Live Local Market data tell us about the vehicle.

 With a wealth of historical transaction comps, many of which are very recent indeed, things are starting to look a little clearer for this vehicle.
 This car only has half of the average miles but the mileage adjusted retail sale price number of $38,841 quickly shows you what to expect for our specific mileage.
 The individual comps back this up too.

 Note the $2,880 loss.
 This could very well be the result of someone relying on a single data source for their initial appraisal, resulting in far too high of a ceiling value at purchase time.